 A Medium Term Financial Strategy was approved by Council in June 2019.
 The 2022/23 budget was approved by Council in February 2022.
 Given the significant fiscal challenges which lie ahead, work is ongoing to agree the Council's Blueprint/Strategic Plan, aligned to the Medium Term Financial Strategy.
 This will then inform the revised service plans, workforce plans and the long term sustainability of services.
-Current assessment of a budget gap of approximately £30 million for the Council over the next 5 years coupled with the current rate of inflation will place unprecedented financial pressure on the Council which will require difficult decisions to be made in relation to both Capital and Revenue Budgets.
+Current assessment of a budget gap of approximately £30 million for the Council over the next 5 years will place unprecedented financial pressure on the Council which will require difficult decisions to be made in relation to both Capital and Revenue Budgets.

 The previous Chief Officer Corporate Solutions carried out a self-assessment against the CIPFA FM code and reported the findings of this to CMT in September 2021 and this was subsequently reported to Audit Committee in December 2021.
 The Chief Officer Corporate Solutions identified six areas requiring improvement from his review of the CIPFA FM code.
-Actions identified included improving the resourcing of the Procurement team (Ongoing), updating the Council's Financial Regulations and Directives (Complete - approved at June 2022 Council), putting in place a multi-year financial plan (Ongoing - action relevant to two sections of the FM Code), improving the Council's risk management arrangements (Ongoing).
-No further Committee update has been provided within the 2022/23 financial year.
+Actions identified included improving the resourcing of the Procurement team (Ongoing), updating the Council's Financial Regulations and Directives (Complete - approved at June 2022 Council), putting in place a multi-year financial plan (Ongoing - action relevant to two sections of the FM Code), improving the Council's approach to lessons learned from completed projects (Ongoing), and improving the Council's risk management arrangements (Ongoing).
+No further Committee update has been provided within the 2023/24 financial year.